trinerosep/gmt/README.md

 ## Opera

 Set background-color in the gradient top bar as this was not showing.
-Icons and fonts not sized correctly, spacing is incorrect.
+Icons, fonts sized wrong, spacing incorrect, round images mis-shaped.
+Tried on a different computer and is now showing perfectly, perhaps I had an outdated version.